kjkent/kjkent.dev/README.md

 - Includes specific properties
 - Excludes invalid properties

-Point 2 & 4 seem the same, but Barklund separates them presumably because the alternatives all fail to exclude `ref`, even if otherwise successfull.
+Point 2 & 4 seem the same, but Barklund separates them presumably because the alternatives all fail to exclude `ref`, even if otherwise successful.

+## src/content

+This directory is reserved for Astro during the transition to the new Content Collections API.
+Aside from `config.ts`, do not add files to this directory.